 2. Ask what those similar and high-performing countries are doing differently.

 3. Copy key facts from the Rights Tracker and this article to use in your reports and advocacy.
-Isn’t it compelling to tell the government, or the public, that with better management, nearly 3 million more children could live past their fifth birthday?
+Isn’t it compelling to tell the government, or the public, that with better management, over 3 million more children could live past their fifth birthday?

 All our data are freely available for you to use.
 We would love to hear if you use our work!